 Each time we go to Beech Mountain, we stay somewhere new.
 During the winter months if there is natural snow, all the resorts offer enough room to build snowmen, have a snowball fight and generally play outside.
 No matter what time of year, most resorts have gorgeous views of the mountains.

-The Pinnacle Inn Resort offers a heated indoor pool and hot tub, perfect for cold winter nights and sore muscles from skiing.
+The Pinnacle Inn Resort was extensively remodeled in 2017 and ranked by a system of 5 stars, 4 stars, 3 stars or standard rooms.
+We like Pinnacle because it has a heated indoor pool and hot tub, perfect for cold winter nights and sore muscles from skiing.
 A washer and dryer inside the unit is perfect, even if all you do is dry wet clothes.
-Note: Some buildings at the Pinnacle Inn Resort are being renovated.
-Management expects renovations on guest condos will be complete by June 2017.
-Work will continue in the recreation building (which houses the pool and meeting room) throughout the summer months, with an expected completion date of October 2017.

 Got a favorite lodging option in Beach Mountain?
 Tell us about it.